cfe-lab/Kive/INSTALL.md

 `pip` is using the correct one.
 Django REST Framework can also be installed via

     pip install djangorestframework==3.3.2

+You will also need the `pytz` module, which can simply be installed with

+    pip install pytz

 If you want to generate UML diagrams for your models, install `django-extensions`.
 Instructions for downloading and installing may be found